dsl2l2017/dsl2l2017.github.io/index.md

 3.	**Participate	actively**.
 To	succeed	in	this	class,	you	must	choose	to	stay	focused	and	involved	in	every class,	offering	your	best	comments,	questions,	and	answers.
 This	is	a	seminar	class,	not	a	lecture	class –	active	discussion	is	expected	of	all	students.
-4. **Respect**		You	will	be	exposed	to	a	variety	of	viewpoints,	values	and	opinions	in	college	that	will	differ from	your	own.
+4. **Respect**.
+You	will	be	exposed	to	a	variety	of	viewpoints,	values	and	opinions	in	college	that	will	differ from	your	own.
 All	students	in	this	class	should	feel	comfortable	expressing	their	viewpoints	and concerns	in	class.
 You	are	an	important	part	of	creating	an	atmosphere	that	makes	this	possible.
 This applies	to	me too!